NobleSkye/SkyePerms/README.md

 - `/trigger [gamemode]`: Switches to the specified gamemode if permitted.

 ### Feedback and Contributions
 Feedback and contributions are welcome!
-Feel free to open issues or submit pull requests on the [GitHub repository](link_to_repo).
+Feel free to [open issues](https://github.com/NobleSkye/SkyePerms/issues) or submit [pull requests](https://github.com/NobleSkye/SkyePerms/pulls).

 ### Credits
 - SkyePerms was created by NobleSkye.